SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessClasses.md

 ## Level 2

-* 1 Bonus Feats

-Select 1 additional feats for your character.

 * Infusions

 You've gained the ability to imbue mundane items with certain magical infusions, turning those objects into magic items.
 Learn 4 infusion of your choice.
 Whenever you gain a level in this class, you can replace one of the inventor infusions you learned with a new one.